Brighter Horizon Scholar

 “To pursue a successful career in the healthcare industry, I know that attaining a college education will be essential.
 Being the first individual to go to college in my family, Brighter Horizion’s guidance will be critical to help me navigate this process and enable me to achieve my dream.”

-Aisha is a junior at Jules E. Mastbaum and plans to pursue a career in nursing.
+Aisha is a senior at Jules E. Mastbaum and plans to pursue a career in nursing.